-Across the school, all pupils are exposed to a wide range of engaging and diverse fiction, non-fiction and poetry texts in whole class reading sessions, selected to challenge and motivate pupils.
+Across the school, all pupils are exposed to a wide range of engaging and diverse fiction, non-fiction and poetry texts in whole class reading sessions, selected by teachers to challenge and motivate their pupils.
 Some of these texts will be selected from the comprehensive reading spine developed for each year group.
 This spine has been selected to include popular, classic, and contemporary texts, using suggestions from Pie Corbett, Ashley Booth, and staff at Boston West Academy.
 In addition to this, care has been taken to include texts that cover the themes highlighted in Doug Lemov's "The Five Plagues of the Developing Reader" in his book, "Reading Reconsidered".
 In addition to this, staff will also use a range of non-fiction texts linked to the wider curriculum which form a non-fiction reading spine.

-In whole class reading sessions, all pupils from year two to year six are explicitly taught vocabulary taken from the texts studied.
-In foundation stage and year one, pupils are explicitly taught vocabulary, linked to texts, through their English sequence of learning.
-In addition, in key stage one, the reading content domains of retrieval, sequencing, inference and prediction are explored through a range of primarily oral, and some written, activities.
+In whole class reading sessions, all pupils from foundation stage to year six are explicitly taught vocabulary taken from the texts studied.
+In addition, in key stage 1, the reading content domains of retrieval, sequencing, inference and prediction are explored through a range of primarily oral, and some written, activities.
 In key stage two, the content domains outlined for key stage one are explored further, with increasing challenge.
 In addition to these, pupils are taught to analyse authorial intent, explain how content within a text is related and make comparisons within and between texts.
 Pupils are taught to become evaluative and interrogative readers.